-Prior to joining Morgan Lewis, Mr. Kulak worked as a trial attorney in the Civil Division of the U.S. Department of Justice in Washington, D.C., where he represented the United States in contract and employment law cases.
-His experience includes trial and appeal of complex contractual disputes involving finance, accounting, and federal taxation.
-From 1994 to 1996, Mr. Kulak served as a law clerk to Judge Raymond J. Broderick of the U.S. District Court for the Eastern District of Pennsylvania.
+Before joining Morgan Lewis, Ken worked as a trial lawyer in the Civil Division of the US Department of Justice in Washington, DC, representing the United States in contract and employment law cases.
+He handled trials and appeals of complex contractual disputes involving finance, accounting, and federal taxation.
+From 1994 to 1996, Ken served as a law clerk to Judge Raymond J. Broderick of the US District Court for the Eastern District of Pennsylvania.

 Carnegie Mellon University, 1982, B.A.